Yosemite National Park was one of those places that completely blew us away.

 The Four Mile Trail runs from Sentinel Beach on the Yosemite Valley floor up around 3,500ft to Glacier Point.

-It’s a good strong trail with spectacular views of the valley, falls, and Half Dome at every step.
-You’ll need plenty of water and plenty of energy to make it to the top.
+It's a good, strong trail with spectacular views of the valley, falls, and Half Dome at every step.
+You'll need plenty of water and plenty of energy to make it to the top.

 Much of the trail runs through the forest, and parts are steep and twisting, slippery when wet.
+Allow enough time to get up and back before sunset, as you don't want to do this in the dark.

 9. Kayak along the Merced River

-One of the best things to do in Yosemite is going kayaking, and the best place to do that is Merced River after hiring a kayak from the activities kiosk at Curry Village, the same place where you can also hire bikes.
+One of the best things to do in Yosemite is go kayaking, and the best place to do that is Merced River after hiring a kayak from the activities kiosk at Curry Village, the same place where you can also hire bikes.

-We gently paddled downriver for a mile or so and stopped on a sandy bank for some lunch; it’s a fantastic way to take in some of the park’s incredible scenery.
+Alternatively, you can hire an inflatable raft, which we did.
+We gently paddled downriver for a mile and stopped on a sandy bank for lunch; it's a fantastic way to take in some of Yosemite National Park's incredible scenery.

 10. Stop at Tunnel View